Chaker-Dev/preuvetierce/README.md

 # PreuveTierce

-**PreuveTierce** is a lightweight digital integrity and timestamping service designed to act as a neutral third party for document evidence.
+**PreuveTierce** is a high-performance, lightweight digital evidence service designed to act as a neutral Technical Witness for document integrity.

-The service allows users to generate cryptographic fingerprints (hashes) of documents and obtain a verifiable timestamp, without uploading or storing the original files.
+In an era where digital tampering is effortless, PreuveTierce provides a cryptographically secure method to prove that a document existed in a specific state at a specific point in time without ever compromising user privacy.
 ---

-## 🔐 Concept
+## 🔐 The "Zero-Knowledge" Concept

-In many legal and contractual contexts, a common dispute is whether a digital document has been altered after acceptance.
+PreuveTierce solves the "Trust Gap" in digital transactions.
+We don't ask you to trust us with your files; we ask you to trust the mathematics of cryptography.

 PreuveTierce provides:
-- Proof of **existence**
+- Proof of **existence:** Prove a file existed at a specific UTC second
-- Proof of **integrity**
+- Proof of **integrity:** Ensure not a single pixel or character has changed since timestamping.
-- Proof of **timestamp**
+- Proof of **Zero-Storage Policy:** Your documents never leave your local environment.
+Only the 64-character SHA-256 hash (fingerprint) is transmitted to our vault.

 By recording only the document hash, PreuveTierce never stores the document itself.